Sexual harassment in investment banking

 I have given up on counting how many times I’ve been asked by colleagues, bosses, and sometimes even clients, to join them for “late night drinks” after an event.
 Some have even been so cocky that they’ve spelled it out and asked if I wanted to come home with them and have sex.

-My colleagues and I went out to dinner with some clients.
+One evening, my colleagues and I went out to dinner with some clients.
 Purely to entertain them and build relationships.
 We were a group of around twelve people, and I was the only woman there.

 It got awkward.
-As far as I could tell, no one swallowed the pills.
+As far as I could tell, no one took the pills.
 There wasn’t a lot to say.
 I left early, and I didn’t stop to think about how inappropriate it was until several days later when someone else in the market had started talking about the dinner and asked me if I was there.

 The deepest and darkest